Serving Illinois and Nationwide

-If you choose to let us represent you in your bus accident case, the biggest thing we can offer you is our significant history representing similar plaintiffs.
-We can use all that knowledge to direct your case quickly and efficiently to a settlement or a jury award if it goes to trial.
-From the first day, our attorneys will build a plan of attack to maximize your recovery containing instructions on everything you should do, say, and gather.
+If you retain our law firm, the most important thing we can offer you is our significant history representing plaintiffs in similar circumstances.
+We can use our considerable knowledge to direct your case quickly and efficiently to an out-of-court settlement or a jury award if it goes to trial.
+From the first day, our attorneys will build a plan of attack to maximize your recovery.

-- Our record-breaking settlements and jury verdicts confirm the fact that we fight aggressively to protect the rights of bus accident victims who have been injured or killed.
+- Our record-breaking settlements and jury verdicts confirm the fact that we fight aggressively to protect the rights of bus accident victims and their survivors

 Do I Have a Case?

 Our lawyers handle accident claims for bus passengers, bicyclists, pedestrians, and other motorists injured in collisions with buses.
 We will review the facts involved in your case to determine the accident’s cause and if you are eligible to file a lawsuit for compensation.